unstoppabledomains/resolution-service/README.md

    - [API reference](README.md#api-reference)
  - [Development notes](README.md#development-notes)

-Resolution service provides an API for getting domain data and metadata regardless of that domain's location (whether it CNS, ZNS or UNS).
-The service collects blockchain events and stores them in a database for easy retrival.
-The resolution service is provided as a docker image so it can be lanuched on a variety of platforms and in the cloud.
+Resolution service provides an API for getting domain data and metadata regardless of that domain's location (whether it is CNS, ZNS or UNS).
+The service collects blockchain events and stores them in a database for easy retrieval.
+The resolution service is provided as a docker image so it can be launched on a variety of platforms and in the cloud.

 ## Installation
 ### System requirements